-Analogous production of piRNAs from at least 94 clusters occurred in the mouse, as indicated by the analysis of 68,794 piRNA reads generated in the same manner as those of the rat (Fig. 3B, fig. S4, and tables S3 and S4).
+Analogous production of piRNAs from at least 94 clusters occurred in mouse, as indicated by the analysis of 68,794 piRNA reads generated in the same manner as those of rat (Fig. 3B, fig. S4, and tables S3 and S4).
 Most of the mouse clusters were homologous to rat clusters, with strikingly similar strand specificity and abundance profiles (Fig. 3B and tables S1 and S3).
 Nonetheless, their sequence conservation was low.
 Probes against rat clusters 4 and 6 hybridized only weakly to mouse piRNAs, as expected by the numerous point substitutions in the orthologous mouse piRNAs (Fig. 3D and fig. S5).
 Overall, the single-nucleotide substitution rate of the piRNA clusters was within the 15 to 20% expected for neutral residues (13).
-Nevertheless, residues represented by more reads had lower substitution and insertion/ deletion rates, indicating detectable evolutionary pressure to conserve the sequence of the abundant piRNAs (Fig. 3E).
+Nevertheless, residues represented by more reads had lower substitution and insertion/deletion rates, indicating detectable evolutionary pressure to conserve the sequence of the abundant piRNAs (Fig. 3E).
 We conclude that the production of piRNAs is highly conserved, but the sequence identities of the piRNAs are only weakly conserved.
 The weak conservation favors models in which piRNAs target the loci/transcripts that correspond to the same loci from which they derive.

 We characterized two potential biochemical functions of piRC suggested by activities previously attributed to RecQ and Ago family members.
-Human RecQ1 is an adenosine triphosphate (ATP)-dependent DNA helicase (14).
-Both adenosine triphosphatase (ATPase) and DNA unwinding activities followed the rRecQ1 protein of piRC (Fig. 4, A and B, and fig. S6).
+Human RecQ1 is an ATPdependent DNA helicase (14).
+Both ATPase and DNA unwinding activities followed the rRecQ1 protein of piRC (Fig. 4, A and B, and fig. S6).
 Riwi contains the catalytic residues that other Ago proteins use for RNA-guided cleavage of target RNAs (15) (fig. S7A).
-Using a substrate complementary to a piRNA, we detected cleavage activity, peaking with fractions containing Riwi and piRNAs (Fig. 4D).
-However, it was not robust, perhaps because of the small representation of the cognate piRNA in the diverse population of piRNAs (<0.2%).
+Using a substrate complementary to a piRNA, cleavage activity was detected, peaking with fractions containing Riwi and piRNAs (Fig 4D).
+However, it was not robust, perhaps because of the small representation of the cognate piRNA in the diverse population of piRNAs (< 0.2%).

-Our purification of piRC uncovered a novel class of small RNAs and identified as copurifying factors Riwi and rRecO1, two proteins with intriguing functions genetically determined in other species.
-Piwi represents a subclade of the Ago family of proteins (16) and was first discovered to regulate germ stem cell maintenance in Drosophila (17).
+Our purification of piRC uncovered a novel class of small RNAs and identified as copurifying factors Riwi and rRecQ1, two proteins with intriguing functions genetically determined in other species.
+Piwi represents a subclade of the Ago family of proteins (16), and was first discovered to regulate germ stem-cell maintenance in Drosophila (17).
 Subsequently, mammalian Piwi members were found to regulate germ cell maturation (18, 19).
-Drosophila piwi mutants are also defective in small incubated with a DNA substrate containing a 17-bp duplex.
-Reactions were resolved on a native gel.
-Appearance of the faster migrating radiolabeled 17-nt oligomers indicated DNA duplex unwinding.
-(D) Fractions containing Riwi and piRNAs exhibit slicer activity.
-Cap-labeled substrates, complementary to piRNA or miRNA (negative control) sequences, and cleavage products were resolved on a gel.
-The GenBank accession number for piR-142847 is DQ727525.
+Drosophila piwi mutants are also defective in small RNA-dependent transgene and retrotransposon silencing (20, 21) and lose the inability to localize heterochromatic proteins, including the repressive Polycomb-group proteins (22, 23).
+Tetrahymena Piwi (TIWI) is needed for siRNA-mediated DNA elimination (24).

-RNA-dependent transgene and retrotransposon questions for regulate the calize heterochromatic proteins, including the repressive Polycomb-group proteins (22, 23).
-Reference mediated DNA elimination (24).
 In Neurospora, a screen for mutants in quelling (gene silencing during vegetative growth) identified both QDE-2, an Ago-family protein, and QDE-3, a RecQ1 homolog (25, 26).
-When compared with RecQ homology in mammals and other organisms, Neurospora QDE-3 resided in the same clade as rRecQ1 (Fig. 2D and fig. S7B). rRecQ1 did not always precisely cofractionate with Riwi and the piRNAs during our final purification step (Fig. 4A).
-The lack of tight association of rRecQ1 might have reflected conditions specific to this step or might indicate that rRecQ1 is generally less tightly associated with piRNAs than is Riwi.
+When comparing RecQ homology in mammals and other organisms, Neurospora QDE-3 resided in the same clade as rRecQ1 (Fig. 2D and fig. S7B). rRecQ1 did not always precisely cofractionate with Riwi and the piRNAs during our final purification step (Fig. 4A).
+The lack of tight association of rRecQ1 might have reflected conditions specific to this step, or might indicate that rRecQ1 is generally less tightly associated with piRNAs than is Riwi.
 Perhaps rRecQ1 is not critical for piRC function.
-However, the genetic links between the QDE-2 and QDE-3 silencing factors suggest that the biochemical association between Riwi and rRecQ1 has biological importance and, furthermore, implies a gene-silencing function for piRC.
-Addressing the functions of piRC and the biogenesis and localization of the piRNAs will be important questions for elucidating the potential for piRC to regulate the genome.
+However, the genetic links between the QDE-2 and QDE-3 silencing factors suggest that the biochemical association between Riwi and rRecQ1 has biological importance and furthermore implies a genesilencing function for piRC.
+Addressing the functional role(s) of piRC, and understanding the genesis of the piRNA family, will be important questions in unraveling the role of piRC in the regulation of the genome.